 Review of Requirements (7.2.2)

 The company must ensure that the product requirements of their customer are clear and understandable.
 If the company is unsure about any part of the requirements, this should be clarified with the customer before any orders are created.
-They also must make sure that any changes to orders or product requirements are properly documented.
+It must also make sure that any changes to orders or product requirements are properly documented.

 At all times, companies should ensure that applicable regulatory requirements are being met.
 A company should not supply a product that runs counter to regulations, as this could cause legal issues for the company.

-Again, I want to include that the review or product requirements does not need to be a standalone document.
+Again, I want to state that the review or product requirements do not need to be a standalone procedure.
 The requirements are also typically included in processes like “customer order fulfillment” or similar processes that match the spirit of this clause.

 Communication (7.2.3)